garrett-webster/startup/README.md

-# Your startup name here
+# Whenify

 [My Notes](notes.md)

-This will eventually be a super sweet description on my project, but for now I'm just editing this line for the github deliverable.
-Whoops, I screwed up the order, so here's another commit from the web interface.

-> [!NOTE]
->  This is a template for your startup application.
-You must modify this `README.md` file for each phase of your development.
-You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
-Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

-> [!NOTE]
->  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

 ## 🚀 Specification Deliverable

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [X] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [X] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [X] Description of key features
-- [ ] Description of how you will use each technology
+- [X] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
+- [X] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch